MomenMushtaha/tetris_y_mono/README.md

 all he/she needs to know.
 The comments should usually include at least:
 ------------------------------------------------------------------------

-PROJECT TITLE:tetris_y_mono\n
+* PROJECT TITLE:tetris_y_mono
-VERSION or DATE: Apr 20, 2020\n
+* VERSION or DATE: Apr 20, 2020
-AUTHORS: Mo'men Mushtaha\n
+* AUTHORS: Mo'men Mushtaha
-PURPOSE OF PROJECT:\n
+* PURPOSE OF PROJECT:
-Implementation of Classic Tetris\n
+* Implementation of Classic Tetris

 ![](Screenshot_20200425-234521.jpg)
 ![](Screenshot_20200425-235521.jpg)